zyrridian/personal-website/content/indonesian/blog/post-003.md

 What makes these equations even more fascinating is their possible link to other songs by Kessoku Band. _Ai Higuchi_, who wrote many of their lyrics, often weaves interconnected themes across tracks.
 For example, _Blue Spring and Western Sky_ is tied to _If I Could Be a Constellation_, creating a narrative thread.
 Could _Into the Light_ be part of this tapestry?
 It's a question that lingers, much like the song itself.

 As I delved deeper into the lyrics, I recalled an insightful discussion I came across.
-Someone had shared their thoughts on the arithmetic operations in the song, attempting to decode the meanings behind addition, subtraction, multiplication, and division.
+Someone had shared their thoughts on the arithmetic operations in the song.
+They were attempting to decode the meanings behind addition, subtraction, multiplication, and division.
 It struck me how these equations, despite their abstractness, perfectly encapsulate Bocchi's journey.
 Addition symbolizes connection, subtraction reflects loss or struggle, multiplication amplifies emotions, and division seeks balance or perspective.

 ## Bocchi's Light: Stepping Into Her Own

 {{< image src="images/blog/blog-003/img5.jpg" caption="" alt="alter-text" height="" width="" position="center" command="fill" option="q100" class="img-fluid" title="image title"  webp="true" >}}

 One of the most poignant moments in the song is when Bocchi steps into the "light" with a newfound sense of confidence.
-This light isn't just a metaphor for success; it's the spotlight she's earned through her hard work and determination.
+This light is the spotlight she's earned through her hard work and determination.
 It's a testament to her growth, both as a musician and as a person.
 The song's chorus captures this beautifully:

 > The sound I truly love / Resonates in my heart / Even the light, once blinding / Now feels warm.